 Embrace clarifying questions.

 Your VA is trained to ask clarifying questions to ensure they meet your expectations.
 He/she then document your answers in your member manual so they know how to complete tasks moving forward.
 For example, If you ask your assistant to schedule a meeting but don’t say whether it will be in-person or a call, your VA will ask you clarifying questions.
-If you always meet with this contact in-person, tell us and we will note it in your manual.

 Think about your business processes and preferences.

 What are your typical scheduling patterns?
 What are the pain points in your current process you would like us to help iron out?
 If you have a big picture idea or process you would like to offload but aren't sure how, let your Engagement Manager know and they will be your thought partner in establishing a process.

 The core of these best practices is simply communicating clearly with your assistant and Engagement Manager.
 If you do that, you’ll get a huge return on your investment.

 Our virtual assistants can access your tools to help you gain maximum leverage from your CRM and other software you use to be successful.

 Here are some common Q & A’s people have about getting their assistant set up with their systems.

 Q: Do you support [insert tool]?

 A: Your assistant can use any online tool that you use.
 We support members in numerous roles and industries so, chances are, one of our employees has experience with your systems and will be able to train your VA how to use it.